"International Journal of Physical Education, Sports and Health"

 Method: A total of 17 healthy participants including 15 right- handed and 2 left handed fast-medium bowlers were recruited study under the purposive sampling method (n = 15, age = 27.3± 5.2 years, height = 173.1 ± 6.8 cm and weight = 75.1 ± 7.8 kg).
 High speed camera (EXILM CASIO-EX-FH 25) was used to synchronized with EMG device (model- m 320RX, 5VDC/1A/5W, myon AG Switzerland).

 Result: A significant difference in RMS was found in shoulder and wrist muscles while bowling bouncer and Yorker in first and second phase with p value of 0.0 and 0.05 respectively.
 Freidman’s test was used to yield the following result.

 Conclusion: Based on the inferential statistics, cricket bowlers are highly exposed to risk of shoulder and wrist injuries.
 Yorker deliveries can lead to higher wrist injuries compared to shoulder injuries while bowling Bouncers.
 Pages: 77-87 | 946 Views 29 DownloadsDownload Full Article:

 How to cite this article:

-Dr. Animesh Hazari, Mehzabeen Warsi and Dr. Ioannis Agouris.
+Dr. Animesh Hazari, Mehzabeen Warsi, Dr. Ioannis Agouris.
 Electromyography analysis of shoulder and wrist muscles in semi-professional cricket fast bowlers during bouncer and yorker delivery.
 A cross-sectional comparative study.
-International Journal of Physical Education, Sports and Health.
-2016; 3(6): 77-87.
+Int J Phys Educ Sports Health 2016;3(6):77-87.